 The Joint Commission has lost touch with reality.
 Does the Joint Commission have any recommendations for implementing their policy.
 The answer was no, they do not have any programs to guide hospitals on implementation.
 It just needs to happen.
 Least we forget there are over 500 order sets at many hospitals that probably contain assorted prn medications, my admission order set included.
 You have doctors from every medical specialty with order sets all customized to their patient population.
 You have some patients that can take IV meds on some days but not on others.
 You have some patients that are NPO for surgery that need IV formulations on some days but not others.
 You have some patients that become delirious and can't take any meds at one hour but can on another.

-And from what I'm being told, having a prn order for IV morphine and oral percocet will not be allowed and nurses will not be allowed to give either without an order that places them in the order for which that are allowed to be given.
+Having a prn order for IV morphine and oral percocet will not be allowed and nurses will not be allowed to give either without an order that places them in the order for which that are allowed to be given.
 This is going to generate pages and pages of standing if X then Y orders which are frowned upon.
 It's going to generate thousands of pages and phone calls worth of verbal orders which the Joint Commission is trying to eliminate.
 It's going to immediately pull limited hospital resources away from projects which are actually worthy for patient care in order to create policies for our new hospital robot nurses.
 Ultimately, it's going to demoralize the nursing profession and make them feel like robots.
 And they're going to start acting like robots because they are treated like robots.
 Patients don't want robots.
 They want nurses.
 Doctors don't want nurses acting like robots.
 They want nurses capable of making patients better at the bedside.

 This is a sad day for nurses.
 College educated nurses who are being told they are not allowed to pick and choose, when given a choice, between two medications to alleviate patient suffering.
 This makes me wonder why we need nurses at all.
 They certainly don't have time to nurse patients anymore.
 They're too busy complying with all the Joint Commission requirements.
 If we all take a step back and look at what the Joint Commission has done for us, we have to wonder whether they are an effective tool in patient safety.
 The Hospital Accreditation Program has been around for more than 60 years with approximately 88% of this nation's hospitals receiving their seal of approval.